kyma-project/kyma/components/ui-api-layer/docs/resource-quotas-status.md

     }
 ```
 - **exceeded** equals `true` if any ResourceQuota is exceeded.
 - **exceededQuotas** contains the list of exceeded ResourceQuotas limits and set of resources which exceed the limits.
-The list will be empty if there is no exceeded ResourceQuotas in your Environment.
+The list is empty if there are no exceeded ResourceQuotas in your Environment.
 - **quotaName** represents the name of the ResourceQuota with exceeded limit.
 - **resourceName** represents the name of the resource which exceeded the ResourceQuota limit.
 - **affectedResources** contains the list of resources which exceed the defined **resourceName** limit from the **quotaName** ResourceQuota.